Rostrevor

 Rostrevor's median age exceeds the national pattern

 The median age in Rostrevor is 41 years, which is higher than Greater Adelaide's average of 39 years and modestly exceeds the national average of 38 years.
-The age profile shows that those aged 75-84 are particularly prominent at 8.3%, while the 25-34 age group is comparatively smaller at 11.7% than in Greater Adelaide.
-Between 2021 and present, the 35 to 44 age group has grown from 13.4% to 14.5% of the population.
-Conversely, the 5 to 14 age cohort has declined from 13.2% to 12.4%.
-Looking ahead to 2041, demographic projections reveal that the 45 to 54 age cohort is projected to increase solidly, expanding by 360 people (32%) from 1,140 to 1,501.
+The age profile shows that those aged 75-84 are particularly prominent, making up 8.4% of the population, while the 25-34 age group is smaller at 11.6%.
+Between 2021 and present, the proportion of people aged 35 to 44 has grown from 13.4% to 14.4%, while the percentage of those aged 5 to 14 has declined from 13.2% to 12.6%.
+By 2041, demographic projections indicate that the 45-54 age cohort is expected to increase significantly, with an additional 347 people (a 30% rise) bringing the total in this group to 1,508 from its current figure of 1,160.

 Frequently Asked Questions - Age